2025 Floral Information

 GENERAL RULES AND REGULATIONS

-4. Potted house plants should be in the exhibitor’s possession for at least 3 months before the show.
-Outdoor container plants are not potted house plants.
+4. Potted house plants should be in the exhibitor’s possession for at least3 months before the show.
+Outdoor container plants are not

 6. For the miscellaneous herb category, the participant must label the name of the herb.